Cyxtera Technologies Inc. (CYXT) Shares Down Despite Recent Market Volatility

-Cyxtera Technologies Inc. (NASDAQ: CYXT)’s stock price has decreased by -24.63 compared to its previous closing price of 0.89.
-However, the company has seen a -49.43% decrease in its stock price over the last five trading sessions.
+Cyxtera Technologies Inc. (NASDAQ: CYXT)’s stock price has decreased by -28.06 compared to its previous closing price of 0.42. however, the company has experienced a -63.64% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Cyxtera Technologies Inc. (NASDAQ: CYXT) Right Now?